The Best Netflix Shows You Can Download For Watching On The Go

 Released in 2016, Netflix's download feature was an undeniable game-changer.
 Suddenly, our phones became portable TVs.
-We could watch shows on the subway, on long car rides, while waiting in line in the DMV.
+We could watch shows on the tube, on long car rides, while waiting in line.
 Essentially, we had the option of never being bored again.

 If we came prepared, that is.
 Since you can only download TV shows and movies using a strong WiFi connection, we have to think ahead.
 My trick?
 Always having a few downloaded features in my stable, ready to deploy should I be faced with the unseemly task of waiting.